Examples of broken chords for piano.

 In waltzes is the 3/4 time signature very common and a pattern that follows from this for the left hand is to play the chord in three parts.
 The first part is one note and the second and third part, which are repeated, include two notes.
 Here is an example:

-Once again, we could add some notes to the g clef for the sake of harmony:
+Once again, we could add some notes to the g clef: